Summary

 What is gonorrhoea?

-Gonorrhoea is a sexually transmissible infection (STI) caused by the bacterium Neisseria gonorrhoeae.
+Gonorrhoea is a common sexually transmissible infection (STI) caused by the bacterium Neisseria gonorrhoeae.
 It usually affects the genital area, although the throat or anus (rectum) may also be affected.

 Gonococcal conjunctivitis (red, sore eyes) can occur in babies who have had contact with the mother’s infected birth canal during childbirth.
 It may cause vision loss if not rapidly and adequately treated.